Hieronymvs/Chess.com_confirm_move_button_PC/README.md

   ♟️ As soon as you drop the piece, the overlay re-engages and the board locks again.

 5. **Free/Locked toggle**
   ♟️ Click **Free/Locked** to permanently unlock and click again to re-lock.
-You might need this during tense last second games.
+You might need this during opening or tense last second games.

 How to install